 Belgium is immensely proud of its comic art history, and rightly so.
 The country has produced some of the world’s most famous comics and characters, including Tintin and The Smurfs.
-To celebrate this rich culture, the city of Brussels developed the Brussels Comic Book Route, a street art trail in the city that features different murals of Belgian and French comic characters.
+To celebrate this, the city of Brussels developed the Brussels Comic Book Route, a street art trail boasting 50 murals of Belgian and French comic characters.

-Exploring the Brussels Comic Book Route is one of the most exciting things to do in Brussels.
-It’s a great chance to discover more about this famous comic history whilst also exploring the city.
-You’ll pass by many of the city’s main attractions while walking the trail.
-What’s more, it’s completely free which is great for budget travellers.
-With this guide, you’ll find everything you need to easily complete the Brussels Comic Book Route, including an interactive map of the entire trail.
+Exploring the Brussels Comic Book Route is one of the best things to do in the city.
+It’s a chance to dive into Belgium’s comic book culture while also sightseeing around Brussels.
+The route winds around the city’s main attractions plus hidden streets and local neighbourhoods – and what’s more, it’s completely free!
+This guide has everything you need to complete the Brussels Comic Book Route, including an interactive map to help you find each mural with ease.

-Note: This guide to the Brussels Comic Book Route covers the murals in the city centre, not the murals in Laeken.
+Note: This guide to the Brussels Comic Book Route covers the 50 murals in the city, not the murals in Laeken.

 First published 03/11/2019 | This post may contain affiliate links meaning I may earn a commission if you click through and make a purchase, at no additional cost to you.
 Read more in my disclaimer.